Ethck/Ethck-s-Downtime-Tracking/README.md

 downtime activities as detailed in Xanathar's Guide to Everything (and/or however you desire!).

 ## Recent Changes
+* Added in Bug Reporter functionality
+* Added in Autocomplete Inline Properties (autocomplete for custom attributes!)
 * Complete redesign of the entire interface

 ## How to Use